Rohit-554/Peer-Hacktoberfest/README.md

 - Edit `defaultConfig` in `src/pages/App.jsx` to point to a custom PeerServer if needed.
 - Add TURN credentials to `iceServers` for better NAT traversal.

+## Contribute and issues

+Use GitHub Issues to plan and track work.
+This repo includes templates for:

+- Next Steps Tasklist: pre-filled checklist of recommended enhancements
+- Feature Request: propose new capabilities
+- Good First Issue: small, well-scoped starter tasks

+When creating a new issue on GitHub, pick the appropriate template to get started quickly.